FULLY SICK: November 1 – November 24

 two channel synchronised 4K – 1080p video with sound and paper masking tape, 2017

-This work (currently in development for a live performance in 2018) takes as it’s departure point the locations from the 1987 film Belly of an Architect and Susan Sontag’s text Illness as Metaphor.
-Douglas uses these ancient ruined sites to perform himself as the medicalised body in relation to and within the architectural forms of ancient Roman ruins and Anatomical theatres.
+This work takes as it’s departure point the locations from the 1987 film Belly of an Architect and Susan Sontag’s text Illness as Metaphor.
+Douglas uses these ancient ruined sites to perform himself as the medicalised body in relation to and within the architectural forms of ancient ruins and Anatomical theatres.
 Douglas attempts to articulate the impossibility of representation (in both image and text) of the subjective internal surgically altered body by performing the medicalised body as spectacle.
 The work also draws connections between the architectural forms of the ancient Roman ampitheatre and the structure of anatomical theatres and later adopted by early surgical operatating theatres.
 Historically these sites were places for a performative revealing of the internal workings of the body and later surgical procedures as public spectacle.

 Like Circles of Fire (variations), The Ampitheatre seeks to reveal the private struggle when oscilatting between wellness/fitness, illness and near death and the daily realisation that illness and death may come at anytime.
 Douglas’s costuming and performance also draws upon the engravings of the anatomical ecorches as seen in Vesalius’s de humani corporis fabrica.
 The costume traces (using red velvet ribbon and fabric) his own vascular system showing the arterial connections between the transplanted kidney and the heart transforming his body into a camp 21st century anatomical transplant sporting figure.
 The actions he performs are an interpretation of the ongoing day to day battles he overcomes caused by toxic imuno-suppressant drugs endured by himself and many other transplant recipients often requiring hospitalisation.
 Physical exercise is part of the rigorous program of compliance (along with a regime of medications) that transplant patients, indeed many patients, must conform to to maintain fitness and preparedness for the next bout of illness.
 In the final section of the work we see Douglas emerge from the ruined castle and perform a “victory lap” in an ancient Roman ampitheater located in the Abruzzi mountains of Italy and finaly returning back to wellness signified by a pastoral field of flowers.